jomo06/CARES/README.md

 Data files can be downloaded from the [DataKind Google Drive](https://drive.google.com/drive/folders/1oGw8sobXw4PC_SNQ9AcfCuR8RBu-te2o?usp=sharing)

+## Contributing

+*Please either fork or make a development branch* of the repo to contribute.

+*Please ask* a fellow volunteer to review your code with a pull request before merging with the master branch!
+You can always ask [@JohnMcCambridge](https://github.com/JohnMcCambridge) or [@kbmorales](https://github.com/kbmorales) if you don't know who to ask to review!

 ## Directory Structure

 - `bin/` for in production executable files (like reading in the PPP data)